Wrapping up the 2023 Legislative Session

 There’s no doubt that legislators heard the voice of the business community this session.
 From Paid Family Leave, Minimum Wage, Cannabis, Broadband and more – there were many important issues to monitor and weigh in on.

-In the days and weeks that follow the end of this historic session, our Government Affairs team will review and provide members and the business community with a comprehensive analysis of the critical legislation that passed and failed, and how it will impact businesses.
+In the days and weeks that follow the end of this historic session, our Government Affairs team reviewed and provided members and the business community with a comprehensive analysis of the critical legislation that passed and failed, and how it will impact businesses.
+To get insights on this analysis:

 While the 2023 Legislative Session has concluded, our work to advocate for a Maryland where businesses and their communities are thriving will continue.
 Thank you to everyone who took a moment to celebrate the end of this historic session with us during Sine Die – you can see some of the photos from this great event below.